-As can be seen in Figure 2 below, weekday mornings before 07:00 hours (7am), and evenings after 21:00 hours (9pm) are both off-peak periods, as is the period in the middle of the day between 10:00 hours (10am) and 16:00 hours (4pm).

-In recognition of the reduced demands that customers place on the network at weekends, the peak time of use periods for the TAS93 network tariff will only apply on weekdays.
+As can be seen in Figure 4 below, weekday mornings before 07:00 hours (7am) and evenings after 21:00 hours (9pm) are both off-peak, as is the period in the middle of the day between 10:00 hours (10am) and 16:00 hours (4pm).
+In recognition of the reduced demands that customers place on the network at weekends, the peak time of use periods for TAS92 only apply on weekdays.
 This means that all weekends will be treated as off-peak.

-Figure 2: Time periods for residential low voltage time of use
+Figure 4: Time periods for residential low voltage pay as you go time of use